learn-co-curriculum/dsc-pca-and-digital-image-processing/README.md

-## Exploring the Explained Variance Captured by Principal Components
+## Explore the explained variance captured by principal components

-How much of the total data was capture in these compressed representations?
+How much of the total data was captured in these compressed representations?
 Take a quick look at a plot of the explained variance to explore this.

 ```python